sahrk/DGGRID/examples/README.txt

     rounding errors may result in small differences in the output generated, depending on your system.

+doexamplesNoGDAL.sh - works exactly like doexamples.sh
+    above except it does not execute the examples that use GDAL input or output files.
+Use this if you built DGGRID without GDAL.

 cleanexamples.sh - removes output files from all
     examples, returning the examples to their original state